MindfulLearner/MindfulLearner/README.md

-# WEBDEV, SERVERLOVER, CYBERSEC, C Coding letsKeepOnLearningTogether EVERYTHING IS OPEN SOURCE IF YOU CAN REVERSE ENGENEERING IT. isNotLegalAdvise learner learner learner learner learner learner
+# WEBDEV, SERVERLOVER, CYBERSEC, C Coding letsKeepOnLearningTogether EVERYTHING IS OPEN SOURCE IF YOU CAN REVERSE ENGENEERING IT. learner learner learner learner learner learner